View the question and answer document about the GAQC Membership Requirements

 6 .
 The Executive Committee has determined that Center member firms are required to make publicly available the following information, if applicable, relative to the firm’s peer review:

 - Letter signed by the reviewed firm indicating that the peer review documents have been accepted with the understanding that the firm agrees to take certain actions, if applicable

 - Letter notifying the firm that certain required actions have been completed, if applicable, and

 - Letter notifying the firm that the peer review has been accepted

 7. The Executive Committee has determined that Center member firms are required to file with the Center the following information:

 - Firm name and address

-- Name and contact information of the designated audit partner with firm-wide responsibility for the quality of the firms ERISA employee benefit plan audit practice
+- Name and contact information of the designated audit partner with firm-wide responsibility for the quality of the firm's governmental audit practice

-- Name and contact information of the firms designated Center contact administrator (if different from designated person above)
+- Name and contact information of the firm's designated Center contact administrator (if different from designated partner above)

 - Total number of CPAs in owner's group, CPAs in firm, professional staff, and firm personnel Approximate number of single audits (for example, 1-10, 11-25, 26-50, 51-100, 101-500, over 500) Approximate number of governmental audits, inclusive of single audits (for example, 1-10, 11-25, 26-50, 51-100,101-500, 501-1,000, over 1,000)